Wisconsin vs. Marquette College Basketball Predictions & Picks - December 2

 Wisconsin vs. Marquette Predictions & Picks: Spread, Total - December 2

-Saturday's game between the No. 3 Marquette Golden Eagles (6-1) and the Wisconsin Badgers (5-2) at Kohl Center is expected to be a competitive matchup, as our computer prediction projects a final score of 73-70, with Marquette coming out on top.
-Tipoff is at 12:30 PM ET on December 2.
+Saturday's game features the No. 3 Marquette Golden Eagles (6-1) and the Wisconsin Badgers (5-2) matching up at Kohl Center in what should be a competitive matchup, with a projected 73-70 victory for Marquette according to our computer prediction.
+Game time is at 12:30 PM ET on December 2.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!